sez11a/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-for-the-asset-publisher.md

     **Collection Provider:** This is a new feature in Liferay 7.3 that allows developers to create specific collections with more advanced criteria.

-1. After making your choice for Asset Selection, there are additional settings you can configure,
+1. After making your choice for Asset Selection, there are additional settings you can configure.

     | Setting | Description |
     | ------- | ----------- |